 - Reflected on one’s own role and position in the field of preventing radicalisation and violent extremism;

 - Expanded one’s network of international experts in the field of preventing violent extremism.

 - Practitioners in the field of preventing radicalisation and violent extremism;

 - Policy maker (international, national and regional global);

 - (Academic) researchers;

-- Professionals aiming to expand their understanding of the challenges of preventing violent extremism.
+- Any other profession who wishes to expand his/her understanding of the challenges of preventing violent extremism.

 The summer programme will be held in The Hague.
 The programme combines its unique location in The Hague, the International City of Peace and Justice, with the academic expertise of the Institute for Security and Global Affairs and the ICCT.

 Regional?
 What’s the difference between international and global?